envirobly/stepped/README.md

 <img width="1024" height="1024" alt="stepped-actions" src="https://github.com/user-attachments/assets/32577a1e-1240-44ec-af0a-493a48ec70ef" />

-The core ideas are:
+Stepped was extracted out of [Envirobly](https://klevo.sk/projects/envirobly-efficient-application-hosting-platform/) where it powers tasks like application deployment, that involve complex, out-of-the-band tasks like DNS provisioning, retries, waiting for instances to boot, running health checks and all the fun of a highly distributed networked system.

+## Concepts

 - **Action trees**: define a root action with multiple steps; each step can enqueue more actions and the step completes only once all the actions within it complete.
+- **Models are the Actors**: in Rails, your business logic usually centers around database-persisted models.
+Stepped takes advantage of this and allows you to define and run actions on all your models, out of the box.
 - **Concurrency lanes**: actions with the same `concurrency_key` share a `Stepped::Performance`, so only one runs at a time while others queue up (with automatic superseding of older queued work).
 - **Reuse**: optional `checksum` lets Stepped skip work that is already achieved, or share a currently-performing action with multiple parents.
+Imagine you need to launch multiple workflows with different outcomes, that all depends on the outcome of the same action, somewhere in the action tree.
+Stepped makes this easy and efficient.
 - **Outbound completion**: actions can be marked outbound (or implemented as a job) and completed later by an external event.

 ## Installation